Docs

 License activation

 VirtualSpace AppSec uses a license-based activation model.
 Each license is node-locked to a single machine.
 The client sends a hashed machine fingerprint and the license key over HTTPS during activation.
-No source code, binary contents, or scan results are transmitted.
+No source code or scan results are transmitted.

 Activating your license